rtroulak/streamRecordingAPI/README.md

 Start Record Radio Streaming : RastaPank UOC
 ```

-You can use all the API endpoints to retrieve,create,edit or retrieve new channel and recording while server is on

 All the recordings saved on /recordings directory in the project.

+You can use all the API endpoints to retrieve,create,edit or retrieve new channel and recording while server is running.
+We have the complete CRUD endpoints for channel and recording (in this project we need only CRUD of channel but
+i  create for recordings too, maybe for future work of this project will be useful)

 # API endpoints:

-Run the main app.py file of our RestAPI and terminal must display something like this:

 ## Retrieve

 #### Retrieve all channels